Spiky-73/BetterInventory/Readme.md

 - `Craft in Guide Menu`: Allow you to craft items when talking to the guide and toggle between "All Recipes" and "Available Recipes"
 - `Craft Tiles and Conditions`: Overhauls the way crafting station and conditions of recipes are displayed
 - `Show Treasure Bag Content`: Displays items dropped by Treasure Bags in the Bestiary
-- `Override Unlock Filter`: Replace the Bestiary filter "Is Unlocked" with "Not Full Unlocked"
+- `Override Unlock Filter`: Replace the Bestiary filter "If Unlocked" with "Not Full Unlocked"
 - `Minimum Displayed Info`: Force the minimal displayed information for discovered Bestiary entries
 - `Search Item` Quickly open the recipe list or the Bestiary, search recipes using a material or NPCs dropping an item with a simple keybind
 - `Search History`: Search the previously searched entry